BNNorman/Interstate75W_VideoPlayer/README.md

 # Readme.md

-This repository is my Python code which allows one device to send video frames to a Pimoroni Interstate 75W (I75W) running CircuitPython from another device running Python.
+This repository is my Python code which allows one device to send video frames to a Pimoroni Interstate 75W (I75W), running CircuitPython, from another device running Python.
 The 'other' device must be able to perform fast openCV and numpy operations in order to maintain a decent frame rate.

 In my setup the video sender is my Windows PC and the Interstate 75W (I75W) is the video receiver.
 The I75W is connected to a 64x64 led matrix formed by daisy chaining two HUB75 64x32 matrices.